Edward Pyndar Lygon: Military career

-He was made lieutenant in 1805, captain in 1808 and major and fought in the Peninsular War from 1812 to 1814.
-He was made major and lieutenant-colonel in 1815 and commanded the 2nd Life Guards at the Battle of Waterloo.
-He was awarded CB on 22 June 1815.
+Lygon was promoted to lieutenant in 1805, captain in 1808, and major, and he fought in the Peninsular War from 1812 to 1814.
+He was promoted to major and Lieutenant colonel in 1815 and commanded the 2nd Life Guards at the Battle of Waterloo.
+He was awarded the Companion of the Order of the Bath (CB) on 22 June 1815.

-Further promotions as a staff officer were to lieutenant-colonel in 1818, colonel in 1822, major-general in 1837 and lieutenant-general in 1846.
-He was appointed Inspector General of Cavalry.
+Further promotions as a staff officer included lieutenant colonel in 1818, colonel in 1822, major-general in 1837, and lieutenant-general in 1846.
+He was subsequently appointed Inspector General of Cavalry.

-He was given the colonelcy of the 13th Regiment of Light Dragoons in January 1845, a position he held until his death.
-He was made a full general on 20 June 1854.
+In January 1845, Lygon was given the colonelcy of the 13th Regiment of Light Dragoons, a position he held until his death.
+He was promoted to full general on 20 June 1854.